kamanashisroy/algosnippet/approaches/dynamic_programming/README.md

     memo[0] = 0                        # root

     result = 0
-    for w,v in objs:                   # expand subproblems through object of weight,w and value,v (induction step) memo_next = dict()
+    for w,v in objs:                   # expand(out-edge) subproblems through object of weight,w and value,v (induction step)
+        memo_next = dict()
         for x in memo.keys():
             if x not in memo_next or memo_next[x] < memo[x]: